openedx/frontend-app-payment/README.rst

   Image assets used by the top-level code.

 **common**
   Boilerplate code that is common to many of our frontend applications.
-Currently copied from place to place, it is intended to live in `edx/frontend-common <https://github.com/edx/frontend-common>`_.
+Currently copied from place to place, it is intended to eventually live in `edx/frontend-common <https://github.com/edx/frontend-common>`_.

 **components**
   Top-level App.jsx component, which is 95% shared across frontends and will eventually get similar treatment to the ``common`` directory.